sanaznami/BL-JUNIPER-A-CNN-Assisted-Framework-for-Perceptual-Video-Coding-Leveraging-Block-Level-JND/README.md

 ## Citation
 If our work is useful for your research, please cite our paper:

+    @inproceedings{plummerCITE2018,
+	Author = {Bryan A. Plummer and Paige Kordas and M. Hadi Kiapour and Shuai Zheng and Robinson Piramuthu and Svetlana Lazebnik}, Title = {Conditional Image-Text Embedding Networks},
+	Booktitle  = {The European Conference on Computer Vision (ECCV)}, Year = {2018}
+    }

 @article{nami2022bl,
   title={BL-JUNIPER: A CNN-Assisted Framework for Perceptual Video Coding Leveraging Block-Level JND}, author={Nami, Sanaz and Pakdaman, Farhad and Hashemi, Mahmoud Reza and Shirmohammadi, Shervin},